arjbingly/grag/README.md

 ## To get started

-To run the projects make sure below instructions are followed.
+To run the projects, make sure the instructions below are followed.

-Moreover, further customization can be made on the config file, `src/config.ini`.
+Further customization can be made on the config file, `src/config.ini`.

 - `git clone` the repository
 - `pip install .` from the repository
 - _For Dev:_ `pip install -e .`

 ### Requirements

 Required packages includes (_refer to [pyproject.toml](pyproject.toml)_):

 - PyTorch